nxt-insurance/nxt_support/README.md

 Enjoy some useful utilities

-#### NxtSupport::EnumHash
+#### NxtSupport::Enum

-`NxtSupport::Enum` is a simple interface with indifferent access to organize a collection of enums.
+`NxtSupport::Enum` provides a simple interface to organize enums.
-Keys will be normalized to be underscore and downcase and access with [] is raising a `KeyError` in case there is no value for the key.
+Values will be normalized to be underscore and downcase and access with [] is raising a `KeyError` in case there is no value for the key.
+There are also normalized readers for all your values.

 ```ruby
 class Book